Are Coupons For Everyone? A Review of the Couponizer (and a Giveaway)

 Here's the skinny on the Couponizer:

+- It's portable, but not so small you can lose it.
+The spiral-bound book is sturdy, adequate for holding all the coupons I'll need for this trip and the next.
 (But not possibly big enough to hold 16 weeks of fully-clipped Sunday inserts.
 You might need a small briefcase for something like that.)

 - It's organized in the way most people think while shopping.
 There are categories for shopping, a place to put the coupons you most definitely plan on using, and a place for those coupons that are ready to be handed to the cashier (instead of handing them to your daughter, who will most certainly lose them somewhere between aisle 9 and aisle 20.)
 There's even a designated spot for keeping receipts when you're all done.
 (For making good on all those rebates you said you'd redeem, but almost never seem to get around to.)